 Q3: What does the procedure involve?

 A: You will be asked to sign a written consent form.
-CECS testing is carried out using the Stryker Monitoring System.
+CECS testing is carried out using a handheld intracompartmental pressure monitoring system.
 This involves a small catheter inserted under local anaesthesia and aseptic conditions into the compartment to be examined.
 Pressure measurements will be taken and a high pressure reading is suggestive of CECS.
 Pressure measurements may be repeated for up to 5 minutes after exercise has stopped.